Mahdi-Husseini/Django_Pizza_App/README.md

 # Django_Pizza_App
 A simple demo of a pizza web application through django

+(if you are ok with starting with the default database and you haven't uninstalled it, then skip steps 2 and 3)

 to run the app:

 1- navigate to the project directory (Where manage.py is located)